sap-tutorials/Tutorials/tutorials/btp-app-kyma-launchpad-service/btp-app-kyma-launchpad-service.md

     fiori add deploy-config cf
     ```

-    > If the SAP Fiori generator fails, make sure to remove other `.yo-rc.json` files you might have in any of your project's directories and try again.
+    > If the SAP Fiori generator fails, check if the file `app/risks/ui5-deploy.yaml` is generated.
+If so, you can continue with the next part of the tutorial.
+If not, make sure to remove other `.yo-rc.json` files you might have in any of your project's directories and try again.

 3. Enter the following settings: